 Each branch divides into a number of small parallel channels which terminate in the adult metaphysis by anastomosing with the epiphyseal, metaphyseal and periosteal arteries.

-The nutrient artery supplies medullary cavity, inner two thirds of cortex and metaphysis.
+The nutrient artery supplies the medullary cavity, inner two-thirds of cortex and metaphysis.

 The nutrient foramen is directed away from the growing end of the bone.